-45 Are a person's Social Security benefits reduced if he or she earns income from a job while receiving benefits?
+42 Are a person's Social Security benefits reduced if they earn income from a job while receiving benefits?

 It depends on how much outside income is earned and the age of the recipient.
-In 2020:
+In 2024:

-A Social Security recipient who is under full retirement age may earn up to \$18,240 with no reduction in his or her benefits.
+• A Social Security recipient who is under full retirement age may earn up to \$22,320 with no reduction in benefits.
 Persons under full retirement age who earn more than this earnings limit, which is indexed and rises each year with inflation, will have their Social Security benefits reduced \$1 for every \$2 earned above the limit.